suhasmaddali/Quora-Question-Pairs-Similarity/README.md

 Therefore, we build our data on the basis of achieving with a reasonable accuracy whether a given question is a duplicate of the other or not.
 After generating this data, it is important to convert the question text into a mathematical vector which could later be used and trained with the aid of machine learning models.

+## Machine Learning Models

+Since the output variable that is considered is a discrete variable (whether similar or not similar), classification models were used for the predictions.
+Below are some of the machine learning and deep learning models used to predict whether a pair of questions are similar or not.

+* Support Vector Machines (SVM)
+* Logistic Regression
+* Gradient Boosted Decision Trees (GBDT)
+* Random Forests

 ## Outcomes